 Krishi Vigyan Kendras (KVK) are grass root level institutions designed for the rapid transfer of technologies to the farmer’s field on a continuous basis.
 It was introduced by the Indian Council of Agricultural Research (ICAR) to aid the poor socio-economic conditions of youths, women and farmers residing mostly in rural areas by improving the employment, income generation and productivity of farms by introducing them to new and innovative technologies generated at research stations.
 They act as the canters for transfer of technology and aim to lessen the gap between the generation of the technologies and their transfer to the farmers.
 These institutes test, train and transfer novel and innovative technologies to the farmer's field for their advancement (Nath et. al., 2017 & 2023).
 The main purpose of KVK is to impart learning by ‘work experience’ and they tailor the training and programs according to the needs of the farmers of the specific region.
 They organize trainings for the capacity development of the farmers by methods of ‘teaching by doing’ and ‘learning by doing’.
 Krishi Vigyan Kendra is a vital component of the National Agricultural Research System (NARS).
 Its primary objective is to evaluate location specific technological modules applicable to agriculture and related sectors.
 This evaluation process encompasses technology assessment, improvement and practical showcases.
 KVKs serve as Knowledge Resource Centers for agricultural technology, aiding endeavors from public, private and voluntary sectors aimed at enhancing the agricultural economy of the district.
 Additionally, KVKs play a critical role in connecting the National Agricultural Research System with the extension system and farmers, thus facilitating the exchange of knowledge and innovations (kvk.icar.gov.in).

-On the recommendation of The Education Commission during the year 1964-66, ICAR proposed the idea of establishing innovative institutions to provide vocational training to rural youth, self employed farmers and extension functionaries known as KVKs or Farm Science Centers.
+On the recommendation of the Education Commission during the year 1964-66, ICAR proposed the idea of establishing innovative institutions to provide vocational training to rural youth, self employed farmers and extension functionaries known as KVKs or Farm Science Centers.
 In August 1973, the Standing Committee of the ICAR recognized the potential benefits of establishing KVKs.
 These centers were envisioned not only to enhance agricultural production but also to uplift the socio economic conditions of the farming community (Nath et. al., 2016).
 In order to effectively implement the KVK scheme, the involvement of all relevant institutions was deemed essential by the ICAR.
 Consequently, in 1973, ICAR formed a committee chaired by Dr. Mohan Singh Mehta from Udaipur, Rajasthan, to develop a comprehensive plan for the implementation of the scheme.
 The first KVK was established in Pondicherry in 1974 on pilot basis under the administrative control of Tamil Nadu Agricultural University, Coimbatore (Jadhav, 2019).
 The Govt. of India fully finances the KVK scheme and sanctions the KVK to ICAR institutes, Agricultural Universities, Non-Government Organizations (NGOs) and Government Departments working in the Agriculture sector.
 For the testing of new agricultural technologies, a KVK must own about 20 hectares of land.
 The KVK is managed by a variety of host institutions including ICAR Institutes, State line departments, Agricultural Institutes, NGOs and other educational institutions (kvk.icar.gov.in).
 The primary objective of KVK is Technology Assessment and Demonstration for wider Application and Capacity Development (TADA-CD) (Nath, 2016).
 KVKs play a major role in the transfer of technology though they are categorized by different managing administrative units like ICAR, State Agricultural Universities, Central Agricultural Universities, State line Department and NGO (Nath & Sharma, 2022).

 Methodology